WanFaruqJazli/Year1-Sem1-Coursework/SECR1013-Digital-Logic/Lab 2 : Combinational Digital Circuit Design Simulation Using Deeds Simulator/README.md

 ---

 ## 📖 Overview
-This lab session shifted focus from physical hardware to the **software simulation** of digital logic.
-We explored the fundamental principles of combinational logic circuit design, simplification, and optimization using **Boolean algebra** and **K-maps**.
+In this lab, we moved away from the physical hardware and focused on **software simulation**.
+We learned the basics of designing, simplifying, and optimizing logic circuits using **Boolean algebra** and **K-maps**.

-The core activity involved using the **Deeds Simulator (d-DcS)** to:
+The main activity was using the **Deeds Simulator (d-DcS)** to do three things:
-1. Construct digital networks.
+1. Draw the digital circuits on the computer.
-2. Generate timing diagrams.
+2. Create timing diagrams to see how signals change.
-3. Verify logic behaviors through interactive animation.
+3. Check if our logic was correct using the animation mode.

 ---

 ## 🎯 Objectives
-The primary goals of this session were to:
+The main goals for this session were:
-- [x] **Master the Tool:** Learn to produce digital logic circuits and generate Truth Tables/Timing Diagrams using Deeds.
+- [x] **Learning the Software:** We wanted to learn how to create circuits and generate Truth Tables using the Deeds software.
-- [x] **End-to-End Design:** Experience the complete cycle of a combinatorial circuit design (from problem statement to simulation).
+- [x] **Full Design Process:** We practiced the whole process of designing a circuit, starting from a word problem and finishing with a working simulation.

 ---